 So you’ve decided you’d like to exhibit.
 What should you do next?
+Where should you exhibit?
 With hundreds of exhibitions happening all over the world each week it can be daunting trying to find the right one.
-Several factors need to be taken into account before you book your space at an expo.
-Ignoring just one of these steps could see your return on investment (ROI) falling short.
-Planning, and knowing which trade show is best for your business, is a direct route to hosting a successful exhibit.
+Several factors need to be taken into account before you book your space at a trade show.
+Careful planning, and knowing where to exhibit will help make a success of show.

-Before you start researching the best exhibitions for you, you must understand your business’s aims and objectives.
-What are you trying to achieve by exhibiting?
+Before you start researching where to exhibit, you must understand your business’s aims and objectives for the exhibition.

-Defining your objectives and outlining your intentions is key to deciding which expo is right for your business.
+Defining your objectives and outlining your intentions is key to deciding which type of exhibition is right for your business.
 Every trade show is different and therefore attracts a different audience.
 If your objective is to generate leads you might find a larger exhibition more beneficial as there is higher footfall.
-On the other hand, if your objective is to raise awareness about your business you might prefer a smaller exhibition that gives you more opportunities to connect with customers
+On the other hand, if your objective is to raise awareness about your business you might prefer a smaller exhibition that gives you more opportunities to connect with customers.

-Once you have outlined your objectives for the exhibition it is time to develop a budget.
-The biggest venues in the UK charge £300-£350 per square meter, which means even a small expo stand space could cost you upwards of £3,000.
+Once you have outlined your objectives for the exhibition it is time to set a budget.
+The biggest venues in the UK charge £300-£350 per square metre, which means even a small exhibition stand space could cost you upwards of £3,000.
 Smaller shows cost much less but attract a smaller crowd.

-The amount that you spend on your stand space could be completely wasted if you don’t invest in your exhibition stand.
+The amount that you spend on the space could be completely wasted if you don’t invest in your exhibition stand design.
 You want something bold that attracts attention to draw in the crowds, therefore it is worth investing what you can.
 Expect to pay more for a good quality stand than you have done for your floor space.
-An exhibition stand to fill a £3,000-floor space would cost, in the region of, £5,000.
+Different types of exhibition stand design cost different amounts but generally a stand to fill a £3,000-floor space would cost in the region of £5,000.

 This is key to running a successful exhibition.
-Many first time exhibitors aren’t getting the ROI that they were expecting down to a lack of investment and experience.
+Many first time exhibitors don’t achieve the ROI that they were expecting due to a lack of investment in their exhibition stand design.
 It is possible to reduce costs by purchasing pull-up banners or alternative signage and placing that onto your floor space.
-This type of display does not attract crowds and does not give you the authority needed to generate sales within your industry.
-One of the biggest mistakes a business can make is underspending on their exhibition stand.
-This kind of mistake will not only damage your ROI but make the initial floor space investment irrelevant.
+However, this type of display does not attract crowds and may not give you the authority needed to generate sales within your industry.

 As well as the floor space and stand you can expect to incur other expenses such as stand dressing and decoration, lighting, power points, furniture, sales literature, staff training, travel, food and accommodation.
 Again, these costs can vary depending on whether you buy or rent your stand and how far in advance you organise the trip.

-At this stage, you are aiming to make a list of all the potential shows your business would be likely to attend.
-Trade Fair Dates and EventsEye are good places to start when compiling your list, but you should include further research to ensure you are not missing any important and relevant trade shows.
+At this stage, you are aiming to make a list of all the potential types of exhibition that would suit your business.
+Trade Fair Dates and EventsEye are good places to start, but you should conduct further research to ensure you are not missing any important and relevant trade shows.

 –Verified industry review sites like Tradefest or subscribe to a venues mailing list.